AlessandroPaduret/Numerical-Analysis/README.md

 # Numerical-Analysis
-The project must be difined
+The project must be defined